juanchosaravia/autodsl/README.md

 }
 ```

-For this example, the processor will detect that "Address" is also marked with "@AutoDsl"
+For this example, the processor will detect that `Address` is also marked with `@AutoDsl`
 so it will provide an extra function to initialize the field directly using the builder,
 with the custom builder name, if any.